Majors

 - HIST 300 (Historical Materials): A methods course that trains students how to find historical sources—such as letters, journals, images, census records, and maps—and then to interpret them.
 Students learn historical editing and conduct an oral history.

 - HIST 400 (Reading Colloquium): Students read historical writing in a particular field and come to grips with the ways history is written and interpreted.
-Past topics have included Empire and Independence in the Modern World; Disasters in History; The Other Europe: History and Historiography of Eastern Europe; and Americans in the World.
+Past topics have included Empire and Independence in the Modern World; Disasters in History; The Other Europe: History and Historiography of Eastern Europe; and Slavery in the Americas.

 - HIST 450 (Research Seminar): Senior research seminar that requires students to write an original thesis based on intensive research.

-- At least one course in each of three areas (the Americas, Europe, Asia): Options include Japan at War; Race and Ethnicity in the United States; From Stumptown to Portlandia: The History of Portland; and Eastern Europe: Borderlands and Bloodlands.
+- At least one course in each of three areas (the Americas, Europe, Asia): Options include Japan at War; Histories of Indigenous Peoples in North America; From Stumptown to Portlandia: The History of Portland; and Eastern Europe: Borderlands and Bloodlands.

 - At least one pre-modern course: Options include Ancient Greece; Early East Asian History; India in the Age of Empire; and Colonial Latin American History.

-- Two courses at the 300 level beyond Historical Materials: Options include C rime and Punishment in the United States; Modern Cuba; Popular Culture and Everyday Life in Japanese History; History of Islam in Europe; and Humanism in Renaissance Europe.
+- Two courses at the 300 level beyond Historical Materials: Options include Crime and Punishment in the United States; Modern Cuba; Popular Culture and Everyday Life in Japanese History; History of Islam in Europe; and The History of Soviet Russia.

 The minor requires a minimum of 24 semester credits (six courses), which must include: